pellepim/projectplace_workspace_sync/readme.md

         "tokey_key": "ENTER YOUR TOKEN KEY",
         "token_secret": "ENTER YOUR TOKEN SECRET"
     }

+### Limit to specific workspaces (optional)
+If you want to limit the synchronisation to certain specific workspaces, specify an array of workspace_ids such as:

+    {
+        ...
+        "token_secret: "ENTER YOUR TOKEN SECRET",
+        "workspace_ids": [3281238,3212309]
+    }

+## Running
-## 2. Run sync
+### 1. Run sync

 `python run.py -s`

 This will take a long time for the first run, as it populates a local sqlite database with all the relevant information and also downloads each document in turn.

 The sqlite database is saved in the local file `.data`.

+### 2. Download pending files

+Running the sync (see step 1) sets up a local datastructure, but it doesn't actually download any files.
+To accomplish this run:

+`python run.py -d`

+All documents marked as in need of download during the synch-step are now downloaded in turn.

-Each document is saved in directory `localdata` sorted under workspace IDs.
+Each document is saved in directory
+`localdata` sorted under workspace IDs.
 The file name from Projectplace will not be maintained.
 For example "Resume.docx" will be visible as a unique ID, followed by the file ending - such as `27182376327.docx`.

-The real document names are stored in the sqlite database however, and this is used to render html-pages for navigation.

-## 3. Render html
+### 3. Render html

 `python run.py -m`